The Pacific War Online Encyclopedia

 |Previous: Rationing||Table of Contents||Next: Ratlam|

-without which an army cannot long remain operational.
-The ideal rations
+army cannot long remain operational.
+The ideal rations are

 nourishing, and tasty.
 No army of the Pacific War came close to

-testify that taste was the first quality sacrificed in making the
+can testify that taste was the first quality sacrificed in making

 Nutritional requirements for a man of military age (18 to 30 years old) could be broadly divided into an energy requirement (quantity of food) and essential nutrient requirements (quality of food.)
 The minimum energy requirement for men not engaged in physical activity was about 2400 calories per day, equivalent to 600 grams (21 ounces) of dry carbohydrate or protein or 270 grams (9.5 ounces) of fat.
 With the added physical activity of military service, the requirement soared, to as much as 4000 calories per day.
 If this energy requirement was not met by rations, the men would begin to lose weight, first as body fat (assuming they were physically active) and then as muscle and organ mass.
 In the intense but episodic combat that characterized the Pacific, it was not uncommon for men to lose considerable weight during a campaign, then regain weight after returning to a base camp.
 So long as the weight lost and regained was primarily body fat, this cyclic weight loss and gain was fairly harmless, but if weight loss reached the point where muscle and organ mass was lost, there was potential for permanent damage.
 Prisoners of war and others who survived prolonged starvation had a significantly reduced postwar life expectancy.